 While cleaning your bedroom is a possible option, you might want to prevent another outbreak by simply throwing everything out.
 Bed bugs are tricky to banish, and you wouldn’t want them to get near your body once more.

-If you think your mattress, pillow, and bedding are unsalvageable, you can dispose of everything and buy a new one.
+If you think your mattress or bedding, pillow, and bedding are unsalvageable, you can dispose of everything and buy a new one.
 However, make sure that you’ve covered the mattress, pillow, and bedding with a plastic bag to prevent other people from getting infected.

 All in all, while chucking of your mattress, bedding, and pillow will cost you more than cleaning them, the chance of you getting another outbreak will be less likely than using the old ones.